Two young women sit next to each other in a lecture

 ECTS-Punkte 210 ECTS

-• Acquiring in-depth knowledge in the most important disciplines of business administration
+• acquiring in-depth knowledge in the most important disciplines of business administration

-• Specialisation in management
+• specialising in management

 • studying exclusively in English and

-• Acquire knowledge of a second language
+• acquire knowledge of a second language.

 Information on language skills

-The study programme is taught exclusively in English.
-Specialised courses enable you to improve your English skills.
+The degree programme is taught exclusively in English.
+Specialised courses enable you to improve your English language skills.
 You will also acquire basic, business-orientated skills in another language.
 You can choose between French, Spanish and - if you are not a native German speaker - German.
 In the first four semesters, you will familiarise yourself with the most important disciplines of business administration and economics.
 This also includes language modules.

 1st semester2nd semester3rd semester4th semester